junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 * The frame captured by the last call to commit after the end of an animation sequence is never dropped.
 In other words, when animation stops, it is always the most recent frame that is displayed.

 ## Proposed Solution

+The proposed solution includes a *AnimationFrameProvider* mixin together with a *commit()* function available for the OffscreenCanvas contexts.

 ### AnimationFrameProvider Mixin